Dragon116rus/KnowledgeDistillation/README.md

-Theasis experiments with the Knowledge Distillation
+Thesis experiments with the Knowledge Distillation
 ========================

 This repository contain experiments for the following datasets in corresponding directories: